codsen/codsen/packages/ast-monkey-traverse/README.md

 // => ["a", "b"]
 ```

-Notice how there were no more gathered paths after "b".
+Notice how there were no more gathered paths after "b", only `["a", "b"]`.

 **[⬆ back to top](#)**